Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

 April 30.
 Henry Ptacek's Senior Recital

 May 11.
 The North Street Cabaret, with the Feestet

+(not a show, but) May 16.
+Ari Smith Preliminary Exam Defense (at UW Madison College of Engineering)

+LUKE AND THE LEVITATIONS WISCONSIN TOUR:

+  June 15.
+TBA, Madison, WI

+  June 16.
+TBA, La Crosse, WI

+  June 17.
+The Wormhole, Milwaukee, WI

 June 21.
 The Tasting Room (Monona), with the Feestet